hardscrabble/hardscrabble.github.io/_posts/2023-10-01-the-apple-studio-displays-missing-volume-knob.md

 preview_image: img/preview/2023-10-01-knob.jpg
 ---

+**EDIT Nov 3, 2023**: I've replaced that gadget with a different, similar gadget that I've written [a new post about](/2023/programming-my-macropad).

 I've been using the [Apple Studio Display](https://www.apple.com/studio-display/) as a computer monitor for over a year now and here's my review: it's pretty good, but it's missing a volume knob.

 I use the built-in speakers, which are pretty good.